 Who is Required to Make Estimated Quarterly Tax Payments?

-There are several categories of earners who may be required to make estimated quarterly tax payments:
+Several categories of earners may be required to make estimated quarterly tax payments:

 - Small business owners.
 Owners of small businesses may be required to make quarterly tax payments based on their earnings and must do so if they expect to owe more than $500 in taxes